PajoHack/battleship/README.md

 ![Direct Hit](documentation/direct_hit.png)

-- If the user chooses a location that they previous selected, they are promted to choose again.
+- If the user fires at a location that they previous selected, they are promted to choose again.

 ![Already selected](documentation/already_selected.png)